openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       -  When recipes are parsed - then for each parsed recipe.

-      Bitbake ignores changes to :term:`INHERIT` in individual recipes.
+      BitBake ignores changes to :term:`INHERIT` in individual recipes.

       For more information on :term:`INHERIT`, see the ":ref:`bitbake-user-manual/bitbake-user-manual-metadata:\`\`inherit\`\` configuration directive`"